 Seed almanac (documentation), 2019 — ongoing.
 Ceramic seeds made in collaboration; dimensions variable.
 Photographs from workshops at UC Berkeley (2019, 2022) and the Headlands Center for the Arts (2019).
 All photographs by Connie Zheng; ceramic seeds courtesy of their makers.

-So far, I have facilitated this workshop at: the Headlands Center for the Arts (2019), the University of California — Berkeley (2019, 2022), California Polytechnic State University — San Luis Obispo, the Minnesota Street Project, the Asian Art Museum, and the University of San Francisco.
+So far, I have facilitated this workshop at: Stanford University, the University of California — Berkeley, the Harker School in San Jose (CA), the University of San Francisco, California Polytechnic State University — San Luis Obispo, Minnesota Street Project, the San Francisco Asian Art Museum, and the Headlands Center for the Arts, and have partnered with the Museum of Craft and Design in San Francisco to produce a take-away kit for students based on this project.
 If you are interested in bringing Seed Almanac to a classroom, art space, exhibition, festival, etc., please don’t hesitate to reach out!
 I sometimes also use the workshop as a pedagogical tool for teaching folks about food histories and alternative economic systems and am interested in potentially developing the project as an open-source curriculum for other educators.
 If you are interested in working together on this, please let me know as well.